 Case 1: Response: A CPA is not prohibited from performing engagements for competing clients.
 In fact, specializing in specific industries for competing companies can increase professional competence and expertise.
 The problem that can develop is in disclosure of information learned in audits of competitors.
-Rule 501.75 -"Confidential Client Information"-states: "a certificate or registration holder or any partner, officer, shareholder, or employee of a certificate or registration holder shall not voluntarily disclose information communicated to him by the client relating to, and in connection with, professional services rendered to the client by the certificate or registration holder" This rule prohibits the CPA from disclosing this information without the specific consent of the client, unless the information is a matter of public record and is acquired independently of the Top Fish engagement.
-The CPA firm should disclose the competing client relationships to each client prior to undertaking the engagements.
+Rule 501.75 - "Confidential Client Information"-states: "a certificate or registration holder or any partner, officer, shareholder, or employee of a certificate or registration holder shall not voluntarily disclose information communicated to him by the client relating to, and in connection with, professional services rendered to the client by the certificate or registration holder" This rule prohibits the CPA from disclosing this information without the specific consent of the client, unless the information is a matter of public record and is acquired independently of the Top Fish engagement.
 This will help protect the firm from impairments of independence in appearance (as might be perceived by an aggrieved client if things go bad).
 Different partners at the firm should handle each engagement.